South Florida Motorcycle Accident Attorneys

 Many times, there are things that an individual can do to assist their attorney and to increase the chances of receiving the most compensation possible.
 This may mean going to a doctor to get a second opinion on your injuries or working with your attorney in speaking with investigators about the accident.
 Just remember that your South Florida motorcycle accident attorney is working for you.

-If you or a loved one has been injured or killed in a motorcycle accident due to the negligence of a car or truck driver and would like to learn more about your legal rights, please contact our law firm or by calling (954) 509-1900 or toll free at (800) 886-LAWS.
+If you or a loved one has been injured or killed in a motorcycle accident due to the negligence of a car or truck driver and would like to learn more about your legal rights, please contact our law firm or by calling (954) 509-1900.
 We also handle mini bikes accidents, go-cart accidents, ATV accidents, and other off-road vehicle injury cases.
 Our personal injury and motorcycle accident law firm offers free consultations and charges you only if we win your case.